About the Traveller Equality and Justice Project

 If you are a Traveller who has experienced discrimination, please visit this page to see what cases we can help with, and our contact details.

 The Traveller Equality & Justice Project (TEJP) is an innovative collaborative project between UCC School of Law and the Free Legal Advice Centre (FLAC).

-The partnership with FLAC, established under this phase of the project, seeks to respond to a need for legal research and increased data on discrimination which Irish Travellers face in provision of goods and services, and legal supports in challenging acts of discrimination through the legal system.
-The consortium partnership provides an inclusive and holistic approach to the identified problem, marrying strong practical legal expertise (FLAC) with demonstrable, impactful research, created through Community engagement (UCC).
+Our partnership with FLAC seeks to respond to a need for legal research and increased data on discrimination that Irish Travellers face in the provision of goods and services, and legal supports in challenging acts of discrimination through the legal system.
+You can read more about our staff and our partnership with FLAC here.